Maidenhair Fern

 Maidenhair Fern Uses in Landscape Design

 The Fern is an excellent choice for landscape design.
 You can use it as ground cover or plant it in containers to add greenery to a patio or balcony.
 It's also an excellent choice for borders or edging around a garden or walkway.
 Another great feature of the fern is its ability to complement various other plants.
-It pairs well with flowering plants, shrubs, and other ferns, making it a versatile addition to any landscape.
+It pairs well with flowering plants, shrubs, and ferns, making it a versatile addition to any landscape.

 The fern can be quickly grown in the garden and as a houseplant.
 It thrives in acidic, moist, wet, rich soil that drains well.
 In nature, ferns grow on rocks beside waterfalls or other places where water flows.